jasonrandrews/arm-software-developers/content/en/cloud/memcached/memcached.md

 ### Measure memcached performance by running memtier_benchmark

-Use the following command to run memtier_benchmark and measure the performance of memcached

 ```console
 memtier_benchmark -s localhost -p 11211 --protocol=memcache_text --clients=100 --threads=5 --ratio=1:1 --key-pattern=R:R --key-minimum=16 --key-maximum=16 --data-size=128 --requests=10000 --run-count=20
 ```

-To understand what each of the command line options do, run the following command
+To understand what each of the command line options do, see the help output:
 ```console
 memtier_benchmark --help
 ```

 ### View Results

 At the end of the benchmark run, the aggrerated performance results are printed on the console.
-For example, using the command above the output is as follows
+For example, using the command above, the output will be similar to:
 ```
 AGGREGATED AVERAGE RESULTS (20 runs)
 ============================================================================================================================